This manual covers the following parts of Dilay:

 Crease: The Crease tool creates a more narrow deformation.
 Intensity and Invert parameters have identical meanings as for the Carve tool.

 Smooth: The Smooth tool smoothes detailed structures by averaging over all vertices that are affected by the tool.
 Its strength is given by the Intensity parameter.
-By activating the Relax-only parameter, the effect is more subtle as each vertex will only be affected by its direct neighbors.
+By activating the Relax-only option, the effect is more subtle as each vertex will only be affected by its direct neighbors.

 Pinch: The Pinch tool moves all affected vertices towards the center of the cursor.
 This is useful for creating hard edges.
 By activating the Invert parameter, the vertices are moved away from the center of the cursor.